ninoseki/aiodnsbl/README.md

 # aiodnsbl

 [DNSBL](https://en.wikipedia.org/wiki/DNSBL) lists checker based on [aiodns](https://github.com/saghul/aiodns).
-Checks if an IP or a domain is listed in anti-spam DNS blacklists.
+Checks if an IP or a domain is listed on anti-spam DNS blacklists.

-## Note
+## Notes

 This is a fork of [pydnsbl](https://github.com/dmippolitov/pydnsbl).